juancolacelli/juancolacelli.com/content/blog/00005-new-game-look/index.en.md

 - Dotted-line blocks will toggle all at once (synchronized).
 - Floor now will blink 3 times before disappearing.
 - Floor tilesets now have start, middle and end

-I'm looking for a name for my new game, if you can help me, please feel free to [contact me!](/about)